Today's Options Market Update

 Volume Signals

-Brunswick Corp.
-(BC + $0.26 to $65.26): Option volume is running at over ~71x the daily average on this boat and marine technology company which is primarily being driven by a couple of large blocks that simultaneously traded on the November 21st expiration earlier this morning:
+Globant S.A.
+(GLOB + $2.38 to $64.15): Option volume is running at ~28x the daily average on this IT services provider which is primarily being driven by three large blocks that simultaneously traded on the November 21st expiration earlier this morning:

-We know that both these blocks are new positions based on the respective open interest figures, and it appears that a (bullish) risk reversal was established for a net debit of $0.90 (x 1,570 contracts x 100 multiplier, excluding commissions).
-The positioning suggests that the block trader believes that BC will close above the break-even price of $70.90 at expiration.
+Assuming all these blocks are opening transactions, it appears that a (bearish) risk reversal put spread was established for a net debit of $2.10 (x 2,000 contracts x 100 multiplier, excluding commissions).
+The positioning suggests that the block trader believes that GLOB will close below the break-even price of $57.90 at expiration.
+This appears to be a bearish earnings play as GLOB is slated to report Q3 earnings after the bell today.

 Gauging Volatility